← Back to Blog

 Get the Right Material for Your Application

 ZLD Precision Mold offers tungsten carbide drill point dies in multiple grades with optional PVD coatings.
-Our engineering team can recommend the optimal material combination for your production requirements.
+Our engineering team can recommend a suitable material combination for your production requirements.

 View our product range | Discuss material selection